alan-turing-institute/data-safe-haven-team/WaysofWork.md

 #### Tasks or standard issues
 These are issues as normally used, they are created in their corresponding repository (most likely data-safe-haven, TRESA, SATRE, TPS PM or this same one).
-When created in another repository try to still apply these rules as much as possible but do attend first to specific issue requirements present there
+When created in another repository try to still apply these rules as much as possible but do attend first to specific issue requirements present there.

 - Duration: strive to create issues that do not (or are not expected to) exceed a month,
 - Add to the Project [DSH unified board proposal](https://github.com/orgs/alan-turing-institute/projects/111) during creation or afterwards
 - Mention in the body or comment the Story this issue contributes to if possible
 - Create the issue
 - Fill the following project fields via the dropdown menu (you can also go to the [project table view](https://github.com/orgs/alan-turing-institute/projects/111/views/3) for it)
-  - Set Status: see Board for more details
+  - Set Status:
+    - No Status: if this issue has no clear Story and it has not being agreed as necessary
+    - Backlog: if it has been agreed as necessary work
+    - Planned: agreed and we know when to address it or by when it needs done
   - Points (effort): assign a value effort from 2 to 9.
 A value of 1 typically means that the task is so short it would be better merged with another, a 10 means that it is probably best split in more than one issue (maybe it needs to be a story instead of an issue); if you really want to assing a 1 or 10 (cannot be merged or split) do so
   - Add planned dates when known
   - Story Effort: leave blank, does not apply to base issues